shred/acme4j/README.md

 >
 > **For production** you should use the latest version available at Maven Central (see the badge above).
 You can find the corresponding source code in the [acmev1 branch](https://github.com/shred/acme4j/tree/acmev1).

+> **NOTE:** Due to a change in the ACME draft 10 that is not downward compatible, **please use the [staging](https://github.com/shred/acme4j/tree/staging) branch of _acme4j_ if you want to connect to the _Let's Encrypt_ staging server.** This is only a temporary workaround, until the staging server incorporates these changes.
+>
+> This master branch implements the latest ACME draft.
+It can be used with a local Pebble or Boulder server.

-This is a Java client for the [Automatic Certificate Management Environment (ACME)](https://tools.ietf.org/html/draft-ietf-acme-acme-09) protocol.
+This is a Java client for the [Automatic Certificate Management Environment (ACME)](https://tools.ietf.org/html/draft-ietf-acme-acme-10) protocol.

 ACME is a protocol that a certificate authority (CA) and an applicant can use to automate the process of verification and certificate issuance.